Gunnersbury station: History

 Following the electrification of the DR's own tracks north of in 1903, the DR funded the electrification of the tracks through Gunnersbury.
 The tracks on the Richmond branch were electrified on 1 August 1905.
 Whilst DR services were operated with electric trains, the L&SWR, NLR, GWR and MR services continued to be steam hauled.

 MR services were withdrawn on 31 December 1906 and GWR services were withdrawn on 31 December 1910 leaving operations at Gunnersbury to the DR (by then known as the District Railway), the NLR and L&SWR.
 By 1916, the L&SWR's route through Hammersmith was being out-competed by the District to such a degree that the L&SWR withdrew its service between Richmond and Addison Road on 3 June 1916, leaving the District as the sole operator over that route.

 In 1932, the Chiswick Curve was closed and the tracks were later removed.
-The site of the curve is now known as a housing estate known as Chiswick Village.
+The site of the curve is now a housing estate known as Chiswick Village.